Instructors and assistant instructors support the swimming, aquatics and surf education programs for schools.

 - instructor – $49.85

 - assistant instructor – $28.55

-For more information see the South Australian School and Preschool Education Staff Enterprise Agreement 2020 (PDF 6281KB), and the Teacher (DECS) Award (PDF 783KB).
+For more information see the SA school and preschool education staff enterprise agreement 2020 (PDF 6281KB), and the teachers (DECS) award (PDF 783KB).

 Volunteers are not authorised to work in the Department for Education swimming and aquatics program unless specifically allowed to by both the instructor-in-charge and the school principal.